rakaar/paper2videoV2/README.md

 - **Generator (stable):** `mistralai/mistral-small-24b-instruct-2501`
   - Consistently returns valid JSON with `response_format={"type":"json_object"}`
-  - Use `--max-tokens 600` for longer slides
+  - Leave `--max-tokens` unset for uncapped output; set it only if you need to constrain cost
 - **Generator (budget/backup):** `meta-llama/llama-3.2-3b-instruct`
   - Lower cost; acceptable for drafts, though JSON reliability can vary
 - **Cover Extractor:** Same as generator by default; can override with `--cover-model` or `OPENROUTER_COVER_MODEL`